SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Datasets Details

-In the sentence-length experiment, we utilize five representative QA datasets covering different domains: BioASQ \cite{krithara2023bioasq}, SVAMP \cite{patel2021nlp}, TriviaQA \cite{joshi2017triviaqa}, NQ-Open \cite{nqopen2019}, and SQuAD\_V2 \cite{rajpurkar-etal-2018-know}.
+In the short-form experiment, we utilize five representative QA datasets covering different domains: BioASQ \cite{krithara2023bioasq}, SVAMP \cite{patel2021nlp}, TriviaQA \cite{joshi2017triviaqa}, NQ-Open \cite{nqopen2019}, and SQuAD\_V2 \cite{rajpurkar-etal-2018-know}.
 BioASQ derives from the annual biomedical semantic-indexing and question-answering challenge of the same name, focusing on life sciences.
 We select dataset from Task B of the 2023 BioASQ challenge.
 SQuAD\_V2, a reading comprehension dataset, contains answers extracted from Wikipedia paragraphs.
 We exclude unanswerable questions designed to induce erroneous responses.
 TriviaQA encompasses trivia questions across multiple domains, including history, science, entertainment and so on.
 SVAMP features elementary mathematical word problems that test reasoning abilities.
 NQ-Open, an open-domain subset of Natural Questions, comprises real Google search queries with answers found in Wikipedia documents.
 For each dataset, we sample 300 examples for training and 300 for testing each time with different random seed.
 Notably, SeSE is completely independent of the training data.
 For datasets with predefined partitions, sampling occurred within their respective training and test sets.
 All experiments employ free-form question answering rather than multiple-choice or true/false formats to better assess the characteristics of LLMs in generating free-from text.
-As the questions become too easy for the current LLMs when context is provided, we withhold context paragraphs across all experiment datasets except SVAMP to increase difficulty and provoke potential hallucinations.
+As the questions become too easy for the current LLMs when context is provided, we withhold context paragraphs across all experiment datasets except SVAMP to increase difficulty.